dk98174003/Meshtastic-Client/README.md

 ---
 ### 🧰 Installation & Setup (Windows)
-You can also download the ready to use Mestastic_Client.exe
+You can also download the ready to use Mestastic_Client.exe or the .deb file to install it on Linux Mint or Debian.
 ---

 1. **Install Python 3.10 or newer**